Traditional healing systems from around the world incorporate constitutional medicine into their theory and practice.

 The larger organizing principle behind the 5 elements is the natural world.
 We can look to nature to understand our health, relationships, and personalities because the qualities of qi in nature are the same qualities that are within us.

-Unfortunately, the vast majority of acupuncturists in the United States aren’t taught this medicine in any depth.
+Unfortunately, the vast majority of acupuncturists in the United States aren’t taught the 5 elements in any depth.
 Instead they’re given a watered down version and the bulk of their education is in something called TCM or Traditional Chinese Medicine (which by the way, isn’t traditional at all).

 Why is constitutional medicine so important?